-Slightly more than half of the schools offer skill-based courses for Grade 9 and above.
-There can be seen partial involvement of the students from the schools providing these courses.
-There is a need to consider expanding the availability of such courses and further motivate the students to opt these courses.
+There is limited availability of skill education in schools.
+Less than half of the schools offer skill courses for Grade 9 and above.
+Only some of the students can be seen opting for skill courses from those schools.
+Schools must consider expanding the availability of such courses and further motivate the students to get enrolled in them.